Chapter 29: Conflicts of Interest, Conflicts of Commitment, and Outside Activities

 29.6.2 Time Commitment

 No outside activity may be approved if it creates a conflict of commitment.
-The time commitment of outside activities must not interfere with an employee’s primary responsibility to the University.
+The time commitment of outside activities must not interfere with an employee’s duties and responsibilities with the University.

 29.6.3 Categories of Outside Activity

-(a) Some activity is so integral to the mission of the University that it is encouraged and may be performed during normal operating hours and may be considered pre-approved, so long as the activity does not reasonably appear to create a conflict of interest and the amount of time committed does not interfere with employee's U. T. System duties and responsibilities.
+(A) Some activity is so integral to the mission of the University that it is encouraged and may be performed during normal operating hours and may be considered pre-approved, so long as the activity does not reasonably appear to create a conflict of interest and the amount of time committed does not interfere with the employee's University duties and responsibilities.
 These activities include the following:

 Serving on a federal, state, or local government agency committee, panel, or commission.
 Acting in an editorial capacity for a professional journal.
 Reviewing journal manuscripts, book manuscripts, or grant or contract proposals.
 Attending and presenting talks at scholarly colloquia and conferences.
 Developing scholarly communications in the form of books or journal articles, movies, television productions, and similar works, even when such activities result in financial gain, consistent with intellectual property and other applicable U. T. System and institution policies and guidelines.
 Serving as a committee member, an officer, or a board member of a professional or scholarly society.